-Joshua Mali, MD, Fellowship Trained Retina Specialist
+Joshua Mali, MD, Fellowship Trained Retinal Specialist

-Todd Berger, MD, Fellowship Trained Retina Specialist
+Todd Berger, MD, Fellowship Trained Retinal Specialist

-Jeffrey Kasper, MD, Fellowship Trained Retina Specialist
+Jeffrey Kasper, MD, Fellowship Trained Retinal Specialist

 The retina is a light-sensitive tissue lining the back of the inner eye, and it contains photoreceptors that capture light images.
 It then converts them into signals that travel through the optic nerve to the brain to provide us with vision.

 The following are some of the most common retinal conditions that we treat:

 - Retinal Tear/Retinal Detachment Torn/Detached Retina

 - Branch Retinal Vein Occlusion/Central Retinal Vein Occlusion (BRVO/CRVO)

 If you have a retinal condition and would like to see one of our board certified doctors, please click here or call toll free 1-866-865-2020.